-30 Financial Instruments - continued
+32 Financial Instruments - continued

-30.4 Credit Risk Management
+b) Credit Risk Management

 Credit risk refers to risk that a counterparty will default on its contractual obligations resulting in financial loss to the Company.
-Credit risk arises primarily from financial assets such as trade receivables.
+Credit risk arises primarily from financial assets such as trade receivables, bank balances and other receivables.
+Credit risk arising from balances with banks is limited because the counterparties are reputed banks and other receivables are from holding company.

-a) Trade receivables
+Trade receivables

 Credit risk arising from trade receivables is managed in accordance with the Company's established policy, procedures and control relating to customer credit risk management.
-The average credit period on sales of products is less than 90 days.
+The average credit period on sales of products is upto 90 days.
 The concentration of credit risk is limited due to the fact that the customer base is large and diverse.
-There is one customer representing more than 5% of the total balance of trade receivables as on 31st March, 2024, amounting to Rs.
-966.05 Lakhs (four customers amounting to Rs.
-4,095.03 Lakhs as on 31st March, 2023).
+There is one customers representing more than 10% of the total balance of trade receivables as on 31st March, 2025, amounting to Rs.
+2,179.73 Lakhs (as on 31st March, 2024: Nil).
 All trade receivables are reviewed and assessed for default on a time-to-time basis.